Patrick Joseph McCormick: Auxiliary Bishop of Washington

-Pope Pius XII named McCormick on June 14, 1950, as an auxiliary bishop of Washington and titular bishop of Atenia.
+Pius XII named McCormick on June 14, 1950, as an auxiliary bishop of Washington and titular bishop of Atenia.
 He was consecrated by Cardinal Amleto Giovanni Cicognani on September 21, 1950, at the National Shrine of the Immaculate Conception in Washington.

 Death

 McCormick died in Washington on May 18, 1953.
 He was buried at Mount Olivet Cemetery in that city.